usamakazmi/Zab.eeAutomation/readme.txt

-1)TO run individual files use the following command pytest -q FILENAME.py
+1)TO run individual files/testcases use the following command pytest -q FILENAME.py

 ie.
-pytest -q test_example2.py
+pytest -q test_example1.py

 2)TO RUN ALL TEST CASES WITH at the same time
 #This command runs all test_XYZ.py files but only 2 at the same time,